 Uli Jon Roth: I did not really have such a clear vision.
-I was more like somebody… I had a clear vision of where I wanted to be musically, of what I wanted to be able to do.
+I was more like somebody… I had a clear vision of where I wanted to be musical, of what I wanted to be able to do.
 But I wanted to explore and be surprised.
-So if I have a clear vision then it kind of takes away the element of surprise.
+So if I have a clear vision, then it kind of takes away the element of surprise.
 I wanted to be open, to see what’s happening.
 So hooking up with Rudolf and Klaus was very, very interesting for me.
 Because they were so different.
-I think I learnt something from them in those days, without ever talking about it.
-It was just when I was running; they were able to write simple melodies which were not primitive.
-But they were simple and they went straight to the heart, and that’s an art form not many people have.
-Those two had that talent to do that and I saw that.
-I thought, this is something that I want to be able to do and I tuned into that, the melodic aspect.
-I’ve always been really into melody.
-But I learnt a lot, hooking up with these guys.
+I think I learned something from them in those days, without ever talking about it.
+It was just when I was running; they could write simple melodies that were not primitive.
+But they were simple, and they went straight to the heart, and that’s an art form not many people have.
+Those two had that talent to do that, and I saw that.
+I thought, this is something that I want to be able to do, and I tuned into that, the melodic aspect.
+I’ve always been really into a melody.
+But I learned a lot, hooking up with these guys.
 I think we inspired each other.

 How democratic of a band you were back in the day?

 Uli Jon Roth: We were a very democratic band.

 You became the band’s main composer very quickly.
 How did the other members of the band react to that matter?